ChrstphrHll/npc_gen/students/Vila Tassarion.md

 ---
 ### Description
 - 5th year Human Bard in Elkenval
-- curly pink hair that's hanging down to their legs, Pale Green eyes, and Pale skin
+- long wavy auburn hair that's wild, Pale Green eyes, and Pale skin
 - Is Educated and Effeminate, and has Power as their ideal

 ### Organizations